Vidyutbabulsarkar/AutocreatorXwithopenAI/README.txt

 1. Prerequisites:
    - Python 3.9+
-   - pip install streamlit openai
+   - pip install -r requirements.txt

 2. How to Run Locally:
    - Save files in a folder